philips-software/RTC-ADS-Migration-Tool/README.md

     $ pip install -e ./rtcclient-philips/
 ```

-# Config file
+## Config file auth variables
-## Auth  Vars
-Config variables are located inside **scripts/CONFIG.py**.
-In order to run this repo you will need to fill out the following varaible values:
+Take the template ex_CREDENTIALS.py file, fill out the values, and rename it as `CREDENTIALS.py` In order to run this repo you will need to fill out the following varaible values:
 ```
 # RTC Auth Creds
 RTC_USERNAME = "" # mypassword123